projectglow/glow/docs/source/etl/merge.rst

 Joint genotyping
 ----------------

-The merge logic in this document allows you to quickly aggregate genotype array data or single sample VCFs.
+The merge logic in this document allows you to quickly aggregate genotyping array data or single sample VCFs.
 For a more sophisticated aggregation that unifies alleles at overlapping sites and uses cohort-level statistics to refine genotype calls, we recommend running a joint genotyping pipeline like `the one included in the Databricks Runtime for Genomics